Chinese Course Enrolment Instructions 2016-2017

 There are two streams within the Chinese language program.
 Students who have no familiarity with Chinese will generally take: EAS100Y1, EAS200Y1, EAS300Y1, EAS401H1 or EAS402H1.
 Students who are familiar with elementary Mandarin or any Chinese dialect because of their cultural or family background will generally take: EAS101Y1, EAS201H1 and/or EAS300Y1, EAS401H1 or EAS402H1.
 Some students who have background in the language (e.g. attended elementary school in China, Hong Kong, or Taiwan) will begin at a higher level and many students will be deemed to be overqualified for any Chinese language course.

-Incoming students with no background and who were not exposed Mandarin or another Chinese dialect because of their family background:
+Incoming students with no background and who were not exposed Mandarin or any Chinese dialect because of their cultural or family background:

 Please enroll, or add yourself onto the waitlist for, EAS100Y1 and a tutorial section via ACORN as soon as your start time begins.
-After you have enrolled in the course or added yourself to the waitlist on ACORN (waitlist opens in August – date TBA), you must submit a mandatory online EAS100Y Screening Form by August 31, 2016 or you will be removed from the course.
-The form will be available here in July – date TBA.
+After you have enrolled in the course or added yourself to the waitlist on ACORN (waitlist opens August 5), you must submit a mandatory online EAS100Y Screening Form by August 31, 2016 or you will be removed from the course.
 In the first two weeks of classes in September, some students will be interviewed.
 Any overqualified student will be removed from the course.

 Incoming students with background (informal or formal study of Chinese) and students who are familiar with elementary Mandarin or any Chinese dialect because of their cultural or family background:

 Students with any background at all who might qualify for EAS101Y1 or an upper-year course must attend a Chinese placement interview in September.
-Preregistration for the interview is required.
-Please see below for details.
+Submit the Chinese Interview Form (below).
 If you are placed in a course (EAS101Y1 or an upper-year course), the department will attempt to enrol you in the appropriate course after the interview, space permitting, or add you to the departmental waiting list.

 Tuesday, September 6, 2016, 11 am – 5 pm in RL14213